dan-segal/keyword-classification/README.md

 The output is in JSON.

-The script requires a Watson NLU account.
+This script requires a Watson NLU account.

 For full NLU documentation, including instructions for obtaining a Watson NLU account, see: *https://console.bluemix.net/docs/services/natural-language-understanding/getting-started.html#getting-started-tutorial*.